 - Configure any SQL logins as needed to have "db_owner" permission to the database.

-- Run the SQL statements that follow to disable notifications, GIS interations, and automations and to set the project home in the test database.
+- Run the SQL statements that follow to disable notifications, GIS integrations, and automations.
+This will also set the Project Home and Instance ID in the Test database.
 Replace <Test Project Home Path> with the path to your Test Project Home.
 Replace <Test Instance ID> with the Instance ID for your Test site.

 - update NotificationTypes set NotificationsOn = 0